Collective identity and representing ourselves

 Finally, use our brilliant Media Factsheet archive on the M: drive Media Shared (M:\Resources\A Level\Media Factsheets) to find Media Factsheet #72 on Collective Identity.
 The Factsheet archive is available online here - you'll need your Greenford Google login to access.
 Read the whole of Factsheet and answer the following questions to complete our introductory work on collective identity:

 2) How does James May's Top Toys offer a nostalgic representation of Britain?
+James May's Top Toys represents Britain in a nostalgic way by celebrating classic British toys and childhood memories.

-4) What phrase does David Gauntlett (2008) use to describe this new focus on identity?
+4) What phrase does David Gauntlett (2008) use to describe this new focus on identity? “making and doing culture.” - people are no longer just consuming media but actively creating content and expressing their identities through blogs, videos, social media posts and other digital media.

 4) Is your presence on social media an accurate reflection of who you are?
-Have you ever added or removed a picture from a social media site purely because of what it says about the type of person you are?
+Have you ever added or removed a picture from a social media site purely because of what it says about the type of person you are? i don't post on social media.

 5) What is your opinion on 'data mining'?
 Are you happy for companies to sell you products based on your social media presence and online search terms?
 Is this an invasion of privacy?
+I think it can be useful because it allows companies to recommend products that people might actually want.

 Task 2: Media Magazine cartoon